sts10/blog-hugo/content/post/2016-02-12-best-of-my-vimrc.markdown

 <!-- more -->

+**Note from May 2017**: My vimrc has changed a bit since I wrote this post, which I wrote in February of 2016.
+But rather than update it with each new plugin and mapping, I'm going to leave this post as is, as the setup is still pretty solid.
+You can see [my relatively up-to-date vimrc here](https://github.com/sts10/terminal_and_vim_settings/blob/master/vimrc).

 ## Vim vs. MacVim vs. Neovim

 Basically I split my usage between [Neovim](https://github.com/neovim/neovim) and [MacVim](https://github.com/macvim-dev/macvim/releases/).
 Sometimes I want to stay in the terminal (in which case I fire up Neovim), and other times I want a separate GUI.
 I'll also admit that part of the reason I do this is because the iTerm2 + Neovim combo isn't super stable at this point, as I'm running a beta version of iTerm2 [in order to get better/more colors for Neovim](http://sts10.github.io/post/2015-10-24-true-hex-colors-with-neovim-and-iterm2/).